 Life underwriting risk also contributes significantly to the Solvency Capital Requirement mainly through lapse risk and expense risk.
-Lapse risk has increased in 2022, with mass lapse risk being the biting scenario after the increase of interest rates this year.
-Note that mass lapse risk is now the largest risk the Company is exposed to base on the SCR Standard Formula.
-Expense risk mainly increased due to the removal of FMAP
+Lapse risk has decreased in 2023, with mass lapse risk remaining the biting scenario after the increase of interest rates observed over 2022 and first half of 2023.
+Expense risk mainly increased due to the increase of the costs baseline in 2023.

 Counterparty Default Risk is the third largest contributor to Solvency Capital Requirement and highly depends on the probability of default of the counterparty and collateral in place.
-In 2022, Athora Belgium increased its cash exposure leading to an increase of the Counterparty Default Risk.
+In 2023, Athora Belgium decreased its cash exposure while maintaining sufficient liquidity buffer in place to face the market volatility and reduced the default risk on receivables arising from collateral posted for derivatives thanks to increased part of CCP cleared derivatives.
+These effects combined leading to a decrease of the Counterparty Default Risk.

 Operational Risk is the fourth largest contributor to Solvency Capital Requirement and is defined as a function of the Company's business volume under the Standard Formula.
-Operational Risk increased since last year in line with the increase of the BEL after acquisition of the new Verdi portfolio Health underwriting risk reappeared as a SCR sub-module at the end of 2022 due to the acquisition of the new portfolio of Income Protection insurances (i.e. Verdi portfolio acquired from NN)
+Operational Risk increased since last year in line with the increase of the BEL compared to previous year.

-Finally, the tax absorption effect, positively impacted the Solvency Capital Requirement and thus the overall Solvency position at Year End 2022.
+Finally, the tax absorption effect, positively impacted the Solvency Capital Requirement and thus the overall Solvency position at Year End 2023.